jcolomb/CeTrAn/README.md

 CeTrAn
 ======

-CeTrAn is a R script to analyse and publish (on figshare) trajectory data, principally data obtained from Buritrack a tracker designed for fruit flies running in the Buridan assay. see also www.buridan.sourceforge.net.
+CeTrAn is a R script to analyse trajectory data, at the moment only data obtained from Buritrack a tracker designed for fruit flies running in the Buridan assay. see also www.buridan.sourceforge.net.

-Look at the documentation about how to install rgg runner and use the program.
-You will find test data, such that you can test new functions.
-There are problems installing rgg.
-Installing java 6, desinstalling newer java, restarting and downloading the zip archive of rgg seem to work on most windows machines.
+The progam used to work with rgg, but was recently moved to shiny.
+You need to install Rstudio and open the server.r file and click the run app button.

+To run the latest version, you can also open R and run: library(shiny) shiny::runGitHub('CeTrAn', 'jcolomb')
+But this will download the complete app, including the test data.

 If you publish a scientific paper using CeTran, please refer to: